joker-project/2025/index.md

   - **Task 2** Wordplay Translation
   - **Task 3** Onomastic Wordplay Translation
   - **Task 4** Controlled Creativity

-## 1. Title, Description, and Relevance

-  We propose to retain the now well-established title: **CLEF 2025 JOKER Track: Automatic Humor Analysis**.

-  State-of-the-art AI, NLP, and IR models are still not able to handle humor or other non-literal aspects of text naturally (Ermakova et al., 2023a).
-Specifically, tasks like wordplay detection or analysis, which can involve the surface structure or orthography of a word or its pronunciation, present significant challenges.

-  These tasks rely on word surface aspects that are not captured in the deep semantic embeddings of modern AI models.
-Current pre-training models, which are based on next-word prediction objectives, also fail to account for these non-literal language features.

-## 2. Use Case
+## Use Case

   Humor is one of the most important aspects of social interaction.
 Despite significant advances in AI and NLP, understanding humor remains a challenge, as it often involves grasping implicit cultural references and/or double meanings.

   The goal of the JOKER lab is to bring together linguists and computer scientists to create reusable test collections that foster work on automatic humor analysis.
 To encourage research in humor-aware information retrieval, JOKER 2024 introduced a new task aimed at retrieving short humorous texts from a document collection.

   The intended use case is to search for a joke on a specific topic.
 This can be useful for:
   - Humor researchers in the humanities